 It is probable that rock art was part of the culture of the first Australians.
 Its exact purpose is unknown but it is likely that from the earliest times rock art would have formed part of religious ritual activity, as is common in modern hunter-gatherer societies.

 Ochre and mineral pigments

 Mineral pigments, such as ochre, provide the oldest evidence for human arrival in Australia.
-Used pigments have been found in the earliest occupation levels of many sites, with some pieces dated at about 55,000 years old.
-This suggests that art was practiced from the beginning of colonisation.
+Used pigments have been found in the earliest occupation levels of many sites, with some pieces dated at about 50,000 years old.
+This suggests that art was practised from the beginning of colonisation.
 Natural pigments were probably used for a range of purposes including burials, cave painting, decoration of objects and body art.
 Such usage still occurs today.

 Ochre is an iron oxide found in a range of colours from yellow to red and brown.
 Red ochre is particularly important in many desert cultures due to the belief that it represents the blood of ancestral beings and can provide protection and strength.
 Ochre is used by grinding it into a powder and mixing it with a fluid, such as water, blood or saliva.

-Ancient Aboriginal people did not build permanent shelters and evidence of living sites comes from the remains of meals and cooking activities rather than actual buildings.
 Shell middens are the most obvious remains of meals and are useful because they provide insight into ancient Aboriginal diets and past environments and can also be radiocarbon dated to establish the age of a site.